craigwilkins/cookiecutter-tfmodule/{{cookiecutter.module_name}}/README.md

 ## pre commit hook installation
 We've included a pre-commit hook here, you don't have to use it.
-Might be good if you did.

 ```
 pip install pre-commit